odow/SDDP.jl/docs/src/tutorial/01_first_steps.md

 `fuel_cost[t]` is \\\$50 when `t=1`, \\\$100 when `t=2`, and \\\$150 when
 `t=3`.

-We're now ready to construct a Kokako model.
-Since Kokako is intended to be very user-friendly, we're going to give the full code first, and then walk through some of the details.
+We're now ready to construct a model.
+Since `SDDP.jl` is intended to be very user-friendly, we're going to give the full code first, and then walk through some of the details.
 However, you should be able to read through and understand most of what is happening.

-## Creating a Kokako model
+## Creating a model

 ```jldoctest tutorial_one
 using Kokako, GLPK